MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_MoveFlightEnabled** - Whether the flight for the move feature is enabled

-- **Data_PartsUnknown** - the number of document parts that we couldn’t get data for
+- **Data_PartsUnknown** - the number of document parts that we couldn't get data for

 - **Data_RecoverableFailureInitiationLocationTag** - Unique tag for code call site used to identify the place in code where we attempt to fix the file before opening it